tashisha/Workcelona/README.md

 # Workcelona
 Python data analysis looking for correlation between population and unemployment in Barcelona.
-Collaborators Mila Zhou and Pail Hine
+Collaborators Mila Zhou and Paul Hine